Skip to Main Content

-The topic of Summer Institute 2025 is "Empowering Teaching with Artificial Intelligence & Universal Design for Learning."
-Over two days, attendees will explore practical strategies for using artificial intelligence to support student learning, discuss ways to design courses and assessments with UDL in mind, and participate in hands-on workshops and resource-building activities.
+The topic of Summer Institute 2025 was "Empowering Teaching with Artificial Intelligence & Universal Design for Learning."
+Over two days, we explored practical strategies for using artificial intelligence to support student learning, discuss ways to design courses and assessments with UDL in mind, and participated in hands-on workshops and resource-building activities.

 Download a copy of the itinerary: